 The more complex your offering, the greater the variance and complexity in your customer acquisition process.
 While creating a repeatable process when the process is different every time may seem like an insurmountable problem, in reality, it’s not.
 The key is to view the process through an “object lens.”

 Don’t build out your methodology from A to Z; instead, map the system and find the waypoints.
 Mapping the system in this manner enables you to find those key inflection points where adjustments occur.

-Great selling organizations have crystal-clear service-level agreements that define what every lead definition means, the processes and protocols for managing those leads and what’s expected from every aspect of the revenue generation team(s).
+Great selling organizations have crystal-clear service-level agreements that define what every lead definition means, the protocols for managing those leads, and what’s expected from every aspect of the revenue generation team.

-This is what’s killing sales productivity: Sales reps either spend no time thinking and execute their sales cadences like a poorly programmed bot, or they’re forced to spend so much time thinking about what to do they have no time or brainpower to focus on the conversation taking place.
+Sales reps either execute their sales cadences like a poorly programmed bot, or they’re forced to spend so much time thinking about what to do they have no time or brainpower to focus on the conversation taking place.

-As Peter Drucker shared years ago and IBM mastered with the greatest sales team of all time, the secret is to build the genius into the system.
-Contextual plays free up a sales rep’s genius to execute and engage with their most important asset: the prospect/customer.
+Contextual plays free up a sales rep’s genius to engage with their most important asset: the prospect/customer.

 Playbooks are powerful.
 If you don’t have a defined and documented playbook, you’re at a disadvantage.

 However, if your sales reps have to think about or refer to the playbook, your playbook isn’t going to work.
 Reps shouldn’t have to think about the playbook.
 The playbook should be integrated and automated within the existing systems.

 Sales productivity is an important aspect of your business.
 By tracking sales productivity, companies can make changes to their sales process and sales strategy to help salespeople be more effective in their jobs and close more deals.
 Implementing these changes can help you increase sales and revenue for your business.